Brookston Beer Bulletin

 dogfish-head-green

-Today is the 46th birthday of Bryan Selders, who until 2011, he was lead brewer of Dogfish Head Craft Brewery and one-half of the hip hop duo The Pain Relievaz, before leaving the industry temporarily to do web design at Inclind.
+Today is the 50th birthday — The Big 5-O — of Bryan Selders, who until 2011 was lead brewer of Dogfish Head Craft Brewery and one-half of the hip hop duo The Pain Relievaz, before leaving the industry temporarily to do web design at Inclind.
 He later returned to brewing, and became the brewmaster at Post Brewing in Colorado.
 But more recently, he’s returned to Dogfish Head as their brewing ambassador.
 I first met Bryan at Hop School in Yakima, Washington years ago and he’s a terrifically talented and fun person.
 Join me in wishing Bryan a very happy birthday.

 bryan-selders-1